AI Teacher Hub

 • UQ’s approach to AI use and academic integrity expectations

-• Acknowledging versus referencing AI
+• Acknowledging and referencing AI

 • Helping students use AI responsibly in assessment